ibm-cloud-docs/appid/ts_saml.md

 You might see the message if your identity provider:

-* cannot find or verify the username.
+* Cannot find or verify the username.
-* does not support the `NameID` format that is defined in the authentication request (`AuthnRequest`).
+* Does not support the `NameID` format that is defined in the authentication request (`AuthnRequest`).
-* does not support the authentication context.
+* Does not support the authentication context.
-* requires the authentication request to be signed or use a specific algorithm in the signature.
+* Requires the authentication request to be signed or use a specific algorithm in the signature.

 **How to fix it**